 Taking a smartphone to a festival isn’t a bright idea for other reasons.

 'Hello?
 Hello.
 Yeah.
 I'm at a festival.'

 If you’ve ever tried calling someone at any festival, you’ll know how much of a pain it is actually getting reception in the first place.

 "Sorry you're breaking up, what's that?"

 Everybody else who has lost their mate or is trying to find out which stage the Bloody Beetroots is playing at will be using the network at the same time.
-So actually getting through to anyone is a nightmare.
+Getting through to anyone is a nightmare.

-Factor in 3G, if you’re one of those types who actually use Facebook when you’re at a festival and you’re looking at some pretty dismal battery life.
+Factor in 3G, if you’re one of those idiots who actually uses Facebook at a festival, and you’re looking at some pretty dismal battery life.